Good Jobs and Schools

 Passed Salary Range Transparency, requiring employers to post pay ranges so workers can negotiate from a position of knowledge.

-Signed into law, 2024Public transit that works is the backbone of our economy and our climate future.
+Signed into law, 2024Safe, reliable, and convenient public transit is the backbone of our economy and our climate future.

 Championed the Green Line Extension and secured $5M toward Phase II, plus the East Somerville T-stop pedestrian path.
 Leading on fare-free buses and electrification.

-$5M GLX Phase II · $5M East Somerville pathReproductive freedom is not negotiable, and care has to be reachable.
+$5M GLX Phase II · $5M East Somerville pathReproductive freedom is not negotiable, and must be accessible.

-Defended reproductive rights, expanded access to contraception, and stopped damaging MassHealth cuts before they could take coverage from families.
+Defended reproductive rights, expanded access to contraception, and stopped dangerous MassHealth cuts before they impacted families.

 Environment & Natural Resources Committee ChairFamilies should be able to stay in the towns they love.